MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Why Patients Might Consider Facial Feminisation Surgery

-There are a number of reasons why patients might consider facial feminisation, including:
+There are a number of reasons why patients might consider Facial Feminisation, including:

 • It can help to reduce the appearance of a “five o’clock shadow”